Mass Burn Facility

 The proposed waste-to-energy facility, intended to replace the Doral incinerator damaged by fire in 2023, has sparked significant concern.
 Mayor Wayne Messam and the City Commission stand firmly against its construction at the old Opa Locka West Airport site, just under a mile from Miramar.
 The potential impact on health, air, and water quality is a critical issue for our community, and city leaders are committed to prioritizing the well-being of residents over the proposed development.

-A vote on the Miami-Dade County incinerator location has been deferred to February 2025.
+A vote on the Miami-Dade County incinerator location has been deferred to120 Days from their meeting in February.

 "We need every voice at the table to make sure the Commission understands that this incinerator is not acceptable in our backyard," said Mayor Messam.